davidfernandez1619/ETL_project/README.md

 I scraped the data from the [IMDB](https://www.imdb.com/), which is a webpage that contains super complete information about pretty much any movie ever made in cinema history (except a select few!).

-I used Selenium to (automatically) look for every film in my CSV and, for each one of them, take from IMDB the movie's duration and score, and store the values in new columns.
+I used Selenium to (automatically) search for every film in my CSV and, for each one of them, take from IMDB the movie's duration and score, and store the values in new columns.

 When my scraping finished, I did a bit of cleaning of my CSV.
-I removed the null values
+I removed the null values, and apply some corrections to our 'score' and 'duration' values, so I could manipulate and use them for later.
+All this web scraping and cleaning processes are in the files [2-Web_scrapping](https://github.com/davidfernandez1619/ETL_project/blob/main/Notebooks/2-Web_scrapping.ipynb) and [3-Cleaning_scrapped_csv](https://github.com/davidfernandez1619/ETL_project/blob/main/Notebooks/3-Cleaning_scrapped_csv.ipynb) files, in the 'Notebooks' file.

+## Step 3: Visualization

+* **Analyzing our movies' durations:**

+First, I wanted to check if the duration of our movies followed a normal distribution.
+To do this, I first took out from my dataframe some movies that belonged to categories that weren't movies, like documentaries and/or short subjects (there were just a few), as well as films under 40 mins, so we could really analyze those elements that were actually films.

+After this, I made a graphic to show our movies duration distribution, and another to show how the average of our films durations had varied over time (per decades).

+* **Analyzing our movies' scores:**

+We followed the exact same processs with our movies scores; we made two graphics: one for the distribution of the scores and another for the evolution of the films scores per decades.

+* **Analyzing the relationship between both concepts**